TheSecretSquad/chess/README.md

 > When you start a game you have a board with white and black pieces in their designated spots.
 > This could be a good starting test.
 That a new game has a board with pieces in the right spots.

+It seems like I did too little compared to what you suggested I test.
+I thought testing that each piece of each color is in the right place is too much low level detail for the `Game`.
+My solution doesn't actually guarantee that all the white and black pieces are in their designated spots, but it assumes an implementation of a `StartingPieceConfiguration` will ensure that.
+A side effect of this design is it allows different starting configurations (apparently chess has many).
+What do you think?